Songkran: Thailand's New Year Water-Throwing Festival

 The Origins of Songkran

-As time has passed, Songkran has evolved (some would say, degenerated) into a very different scenario.
+As time has passed, Songkran, at least in the larger towns and cities, has evolved (some would say, degenerated) into a very different scenario.
 Finger bowls for sprinkling water on friends and family are few and far between, these days.
-They have been replaced by buckets, water hoses and high-powered, colourful plastic water rifles, and all-out assaults on anyone within striking range, but still accompanied by cries of "Happy New Year" (Sawatdee Bee Mai) or "Happy Songkran".
+They have been replaced by buckets, water hoses and high-powered, colourful plastic water rifles, and all-out assaults on anyone within striking range, but still accompanied by cries of "Happy New Year" (Sawatdee Pi Mai) or "Happy Songkran".
 So the sentiments haven't changed - just the method of delivery.

 Most visitors and tourists to Thailand are happy to join in and can be seen blending in with the locals, completely drenched, but giving as good as they get; unless, of course, they're stuck with a camera in hand, in which case it's all take and no give.